alppiskinSU/SleepingData---DSA210-Project/0 - README.md

 - ChatGPT assisted in improving the grammar, sentence structure, and clarity of the README file.
 All written content ideas,interpretations were originally written by me and checked by ChatGPT.

-- Also, guidance was received for using GitHub effectively, including how to upload files, embed images into the README, and structure the repository content in a clear and organized way.
+- Since I didn't know how to use GitHub at first, guidance was received for using GitHub effectively, including how to upload files, embed images into the README, and structure the repository content in a clear and organized way.

-- During the preparation of the Jupyter Notebook, ChatGPT provided help with data visualization, interpreting regression model outputs, and writing summary explanations of the results.
+- Also, during the preparation of the Jupyter Notebook, ChatGPT provided help with data visualization, interpreting regression model outputs, and writing summary explanations of the results.

 All AI-generated suggestions were reviewed and revised to ensure originality and accuracy.